kstruck/sportspool/README.md

 ## 1. Objective
 To create a monetizable sports pool website that allows users to host, manage, and participate in private pools.
-Competitor examples: [officepools.com](https://www.officepools.com), [runyourpool.com](https://www.runyourpool.com).

 ## 2. Platform & Tech Stack
 - Host Environment: PHP 8.2, MariaDB 11.4, cPanel & WHM v124.0.10